Getting a Michigan Driver’s License Is Harder Today Than it Used to Be

 3 – Talk to Local Friends About Their Experiences

-Steps to Getting Your Michigan Driver’s License – There are Several
+Steps to Getting Your Michigan Driver’s License

-After “Segment 1” of driver’s training, your child will be eligible to receive what is called a “Graduated Driver’s License.”
+After completing “Segment 1” of driver’s training, your child will be eligible to receive what is called a “Graduated Driver’s License.”

 GDL is a driver licensing system that gradually increases driving privileges as a teen advances.
 GDL consists of two segments of driver education instruction and three licensing levels.